Welcome to Vesta Rowing Club

 ||£160||Holders of a rack must also pay the full Active Member subscription|

-All new Members are expected to fill in a membership form before boating from the Club.
-This covers the Club for a number of issues including insurance.
-Within the first four weeks of rowing with Vesta, you may row effectively for free.
-However, at the end of that period you will be expected to pay by cheque £125 towards your annual subscription fee, with the balance paid either by Direct Debit or further cheque.
+All new members are expected to fill in a membership form before boating from the club.
+This covers the club for a number of issues including insurance.
+Within the first four weeks of rowing with Vesta you will be expected to complete a membership application form and set up a direct debit.

 Other costs of rowing